ettore-infn/INFN-Design-Standards/README.md

 ### Section Title

-Use the section titles to dentify sections among the page:
+Use the section titles to identify sections among the page:

 > [!TIP]
-> Add an icon to make clear the purpose of the section.
+> Add an icon to make the purpose of the section clear.

 <img src="static/images/txt-section-title.png" alt="Section Title" height="21px">